CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 1       plants_mart      Ensembl Plants Genes 45
 2 plants_variations Ensembl Plants Variations 45

-&#35;&#35; we would like to use the Ensembl Plants Genes information so the mart of choice is “plants_mart” &#35;&#35; Next lets get all the datasets that are associated with Arabidopsis thaliana
+&#35;&#35; we would like to use the "Ensembl Plants Genes 45" as we are interested in gene information &#35;&#35; so the mart of choice is “plants_mart” &#35;&#35; Next lets get all the datasets that are associated with Arabidopsis thaliana from “plants_mart”

 mart=useMart("plants_mart", host="plants.ensembl.org")
 head(listDatasets(mart))[grep("thaliana",listDatasets(mart)[,1]),]